You need to be prepared for the following expenses while studying at EvCC.

 Can International Students Wire Money to Pay for Tuition and Fees?

-Yes, for tuition and fees only and not for living or homestay expenses.
+Yes, for tuition and fees and on-campus housing fees only.
+Funds cannot be wired to this account for homestay expenses.

-When you wire the money, please include the student's full name (last name and first name) and EvCC Student ID number.
-This will ensure that the money is posted efficiently into the correct student's account.
+STEP 1: When you wire the money, and to ensure that the money is posted efficiently into the correct student's account, please include the following:

 Are International Students Required to Have Health Insurance?